tunjid/tunjid/README.md

 For more experimental / avant garde / Kotlin multiplatform stuff you may wanna checkout:

-✨ [Tiler](https://github.com/tunjid/Tiler): An experimental multiplatform way of loading chunks of data into lists or maps
+✨ [Tiler](https://github.com/tunjid/Tiler): An experimental Kotlin multiplatform way of loading chunks of data into lists or maps

-✨ [Mutator](https://github.com/tunjid/Mutator): Yet another multiplatform redux like library
+✨ [Mutator](https://github.com/tunjid/Mutator): Yet another Kotlin multiplatform redux like library

-✨ [Me](https://github.com/tunjid/me): An experiment in Kotlin multiplatform for the desktop, Android, and narcissism
+✨ [Me](https://github.com/tunjid/me): An experiment in Kotlin multiplatform for the desktop, Android and narcissism conduit

 <!--
 **tunjid/tunjid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.